 - 3 Day Namibia Desert Budget Lodge Safari

 - 5 Day Budget Namibia Desert Lodge Safari

 Kunene sits firmly on the list of top Namibia highlights, precisely because it is so remote and different.
 This spell-binding region of north-central Namibia offers rugged and surreal landscapes dotted with fascinating geological and archaeological sites.

 Large granite boulders and rocky hills rise sharply out of the arid plains in this wide-open landscape.
 The best-known features being towering Spitzkoppe and the Brandberg Massif, the highest peak in Namibia.
 The wild Damaraland region is known for its ancient rock paintings and engravings, including the White Lady of Brandberg and the rock art at Twyfelfontein.

 Damaraland and Koakoveld are home to the famous nomadic desert elephants, as well as black rhino and a rich variety of other wild animals.

 The Kunene Region offers a unique cultural experience as the territory of the traditional, nomadic Himba Tribes of Namibia.
 Other highlights in the Kunene Region include the Vingerklip limestone rock stack, the Organ Pipes stone pillars and the Petrified Forest of huge fossilized trees around 200 million years old.

 Kunene Region Camping & Lodge Safaris:

-The coastal town of Swakopmund is Namibia's most popular seaside holiday destination, renowned for its wide variety of adventure activities.
+The coastal town of Swakopmund is the most popular seaside holiday destination in Namibia, renowned for its wide variety of adventure activities.

 Swakopmund & Skeleton Coast Safaris: